Nom-nom-hub/AutoDocsMaker/docs/autodocs_parsers_base_parser.py.md

 #### `__init__(config)`

-*   **Description:** The constructor for the `BaseParser` class.
+Initializes a new instance of the `BaseParser` class.

 *   **Parameters:**
-    *   `config`: Configuration object (type unspecified).
+    *   `config`: Configuration object.
-*   **Returns:** None

 #### `parse(file_path)`

-*   **Description:** Parse a file and extract documentation.
-This method is intended to be overridden by subclasses.
+Parse a file and extract documentation.

 *   **Parameters:**
-    *   `file_path` (str): Path to the file to parse.
+    *   `file_path`: Path to the file to parse.
 *   **Returns:**
-    *   dict: Parsed documentation data.
-The specific structure of the returned dictionary depends on the implementation in subclasses.
+    *   `dict`: Parsed documentation data.
-*   **Raises:**
-    *   `NotImplementedError`:  This method raises this error if it is not overridden by a subclass.

 #### `extract_docstring(text)`

-*   **Description:** Extract docstring from text.
-This method provides a basic implementation for extracting docstrings.
-Subclasses may override this method to handle different docstring formats or extraction logic.
+Extract docstring from text.

 *   **Parameters:**
-    *   `text` (str): The text to extract the docstring from.
+    *   `text`: The text to extract the docstring from.
 *   **Returns:**
-    *   str: The extracted docstring, or an empty string if no docstring is found.
+    *   `str`: The extracted docstring, or `None` if no docstring is found.

 ## Usage Examples

-The `BaseParser` class is designed to be a base class, so direct instantiation and usage are not typical.
-Subclasses would inherit from `BaseParser` and override the `parse` method to implement language-specific parsing logic.
-Here's a conceptual example of how a subclass might be used:
+The `BaseParser` class is designed to be subclassed.
+Here's a conceptual example of how a subclass might use the `parse` method:

 ```python
 from autodocs.parsers.base_parser import BaseParser